 As a condition of employment, all employees must abide by the terms of this policy.
-Employees who are convicted of a drug offense which occurred on school premises or while on duty must notify the Academy Principal of their conviction.
-Notification must be made by the employee to the Academy Principal within five (5) days of the conviction.
-Within ten (10) days, the Academy Principal or designee will provide notice of such violation to the Impact Aid Program, United States Department of Education, or other appropriate government agency.
+Employees who are convicted of a drug offense which occurred on school premises or while on duty must notify the Executive Director of their conviction.
+Notification must be made by the employee to the Executive Director within five (5) days of the conviction.
+Within ten (10) days, the Executive Director will provide notice of such violation to the Impact Aid Program, United States Department of Education, or other appropriate government agency.

-The Academy will institute a drug-free awareness program to inform employees of:
+Momentum Academy will institute a drug-free awareness program to inform employees of: